Blue Ridge Tunnel Trail

 Notice: The trail is popular, and it is recommended to visit during the week in the morning or late afternoon to avoid the crowds.
 Please respect the private property around the area and only park in designated spots.

-The Blue Ridge Tunnel Trail runs in between 483 Three Notched Mountain Hwy (Waynesboro) and 215 Afton Depot Ln (Afton), which both offer parking.
+The Blue Ridge Tunnel Trail runs between 483 Three Notched Mountain Hwy (Waynesboro) and 215 Afton Depot Ln (Afton), which both offer parking.

 Please see TrailLink Map for detailed directions.